Cindy Hsin-Liu Kao, Ph.D

 DEA 1110/COGST 1111 MAKING A DIFFERENCE BY DESIGN

-Semesters Offered: FA22/21/20/19 *typically each Fall
+Semesters Offered: Typically each Fall at Cornell

 This course provides a broad overview of design applied various disciplines, scales, and problem contexts, and how design can offer an alternative, and often more human-centered perspective towards solving the problems around us.
 With a focus on designing with a human-centered mindset in this age of technology, we will examine topics on the role of design in wearable computing, virtual and tangible interfaces, robotics to biology.
 We will also apply the lens of design to issues on sustainability, healthy environments, diversity and inclusion, and designing for social good.
 Each week, through case studies and familiar examples, DEA 1110 explores how designing is part of every discipline.